settylab/atac_metacell_utilities/README.md

 # ATAC-metacell-utilities

-This repository contains a [`snakemake`](https://snakemake.readthedocs.io/en/stable/) pipeline to produce `gene x TF` matrices representing the regulatory potential of TFs on genes, improved chromVAR deviations scores using custom MOTIF annotations, peak accessibility measurements, and more.
-These outputs are written to the user-provided single cell ATAC and RNA AnnData objects for data portability and reproducibility.
+This repository contains a [`snakemake`](https://snakemake.readthedocs.io/en/stable/) pipeline for utilities with ATAC and RNA metacells inferred using SEACells algorithm (1).
+The following outputs are generated
+* In-silico ChIP (2) TF targets
+* ChromVAR results (3) using In-silico ChIP results
+* Primed and lineage specific peaks in single-cell data as described in (4)

+NOTE: The input anndata objects are updated with the outputs.

 ## Overview: